 - 1. ELISA Plate: Keep appropriate numbers of strips for 1 experiment and remove extra strips from microtiter plate.
 Removed strips should be placed in a sealed bag containing desiccant and stored at -20°C. - 2.
-Solutions: To avoid cross-contamination, change pipette tips between additions of each standard, between sample additions, and between reagent additions.
-Also, use separate reservoirs for each reagent. - 3.
-Applying Solutions: All solutions should be added to the bottom of the ELISA plate well.
+Solutions: In the event that Detection Reagent A working solution appears cloudy, warm to room temperature and mix gently until solution appears uniform.
+To avoid cross-contamination, change pipette tips between additions of each standard, between sample additions, and between reagent additions.
+Also, use separate reservoirs for each reagent. - Applying Solutions: All solutions should be added to the bottom of the ELISA plate well.
 Avoid touching the inside wall of the well.
 Avoid foaming when possible. - 4.
 Assay Timing: The interval between adding sample to the first and last wells should be minimized.
 Delays will increase the incubation time differential between wells, which will significantly affect the experimental accuracy and repeatability.
 For each step in the procedure, total dispensing time for addition of reagents or samples should not exceed 10 minutes. - 5.
 Incubation: To prevent evaporation and ensure accurate results, proper adhesion of plate sealers during incubation steps is necessary.
 Do not allow wells to sit uncovered for extended periods of time between incubation steps.
 Do not let wells dry out at any time during the assay.
 Strictly observe the recommended incubation times and temperatures. - 6.
 Washing: Proper washing procedure is critical.
-Insufficient washing will result in poor precision and falsely elevated absorbance readings.
+Insufficient washing will result in poor precision and falsely elevated RLU readings.
 Residual liquid in the reaction wells should be patted dry against absorbent paper during the washing process.
 Do not put absorbent paper directly into the reaction wells. - 7.
-Controlling Substrate Reaction Time: After the addition of the TMB Substrate, periodically monitor the color development.
-Stop color development before the color becomes too deep by adding Stop Solution.
-Excessively strong color will result in inaccurate absorbance readings.
+Reading: The microplate reader should be preheated and programmed prior to use.
+Prior to taking RLU readings, remove any residual liquid or fingerprints from the underside of the plate and confirm that there are no bubbles in the wells. - 8.
+Reaction Time Control: Control reaction time should be strictly followed as outlined.